awuersch/sslconf/README.md

 Openssl to dump config information.
 It can be used to compare Openssl output to outputs from this implementation.

-Travis-CI processing moves `doc` and `_coverage` directories to the `gh-pages` branch of this repo on Github, for automated documentation update.

 ## Acknowledgements

 Thanks to the implementers of the Astring and Bisect_ppx packages, and to